Colorado judge rejects plea deal for funeral director who acknowledged abusing 191 corpses

 Defense attorney Adam Steigerwald said a trial would not deliver what family members wanted: answers.

-“There’s nothing about this case or the allegations that are not widely known because of the intensive media presence and interest in this case,” he said.
-“The answers the people are looking for, sadly, are not satisfactory, and they largely don't exist.”
+“The answers the people are looking for, sadly, are not satisfactory, and they largely don't exist," he said.

+Samantha Naranjo, whose grandmother’s body was found at the funeral home over a year after she died, said Bentley acknowledged the experiences of families of the 191 people whose remains were identified -- and also of the relatives of the approximately 1,000 additional people whose remains were handled by the funeral home.
+Bentley said those people are considered potential victims even though the Hallfords were not prosecuted for how their remains were handled.

+“I feel heard,” she said as tears welled up in her eyes.

 Carie Hallford is accused of the same crimes as her husband and also pleaded guilty.
 Her sentencing on the corpse abuse charges has not been scheduled.